markohlebar/BIND/Pods/NODE_/README.md

 ///Returns an index path of the row
 NSIndexPath *indexPath = [row[0] node_indexPath];

-///Returns row[0]
+///Returns row0
 Row *row = [section0 node_nodeAtIndexPath:indexPath];

-///And last but not least, you can print out the tree.
+///And last but not least, you can print out the tree [tableView node_debugDescription];
-[tableView node_debugDescription];
 ```